lanl/distphylo/README.md

 1. **`prune_deep_forest.py`** — starts from an aligned nucleotide FASTA file and estimates pairwise distances with JC69.
 2. **`prune_deep_forest_distance.py`** — starts from a given pairwise distance matrix and therefore does not assume a substitution model inside the program.

-Both scripts infer a Neighbor Joining (NJ) tree to obtain scales for the automatic parameter search, run Prune-Deep over theorem-valid $(M,m,\tau)$ combinations, and write the most-resolved split-compatible tree or forest.
+Both scripts infer a Neighbor Joining (NJ) tree to obtain scales for the automatic parameter search (not in paper but rather our heuristic), run Prune-Deep over theorem-valid $(M,m,\tau)$ combinations, and write the most-resolved split-compatible tree or forest.
 The user can also provide their own parameter values to avoid NJ based values.

 ---